MarekSlenker/Code-Availability/Slenker_et_al_2024_Molecular_Ecology/README.md

 ## PhyloSD
 Due to the pipeline's requirement for a single representative of diploid genomes, the species tree from each gene tree was calculated by ASTRAL-III using [PhyloSD.1.ASTRALGeneTrees.sh](https://github.com/MarekSlenker/Code-Availability/blob/main/Slenker_et_al_2024_Molecular_Ecology/PhyloSD.1.ASTRALGeneTrees.sh) script, merging 2x samples to the single representative, but keeping polyploids with separate (phased) alleles.
 #### 1) NEAREST DIPLOID SPECIES NODE algorithm
-1.5) Root and sort nodes in trees, loosing bootstrap and aLRT supports on the way. (see also [.5) Root and sort nodes in trees..](https://github.com/eead-csic-compbio/allopolyploids?tab=readme-ov-file#15-root-and-sort-nodes-in-trees-loosing-bootstrap-and-alrt-supports-on-the-way))
+1.5) Root and sort nodes in trees, loosing bootstrap and aLRT supports on the way. (see also [Root and sort nodes in trees...](https://github.com/eead-csic-compbio/allopolyploids?tab=readme-ov-file#15-root-and-sort-nodes-in-trees-loosing-bootstrap-and-alrt-supports-on-the-way))
 ```ruby
 mkdir 1.5_RootAndSort
 parallel -j 8 "echo {}; perl5.38.2 ./PhyloSD/bin/PhyloSD/_reroot_tree.pl {} > 1.5_RootAndSort/{.}.root.ph" ::: *astralTree